luxonis/depthai-docs-website/source/pages/api.rst

   .. function:: __init__(device_id: str, usb2_mode: bool) -> Device

-    Standard and recomended way to set up the object.
+    Standard and recommended way to set up the object.

     **device_id** represents the USB port id that the device is connected to.
 If set to specific value (e.x. :code:`"1"`) it will look for the device in specific USB port, whereas if left empty - :code:`''` - it will look for the device on all ports.